NAts: Career

 As a part of the original roster of Gambit Esports, which he joined in 2020, Akhmetshin won the 2021 Valorant Champions Tour: Stage 3 Masters and was the runner up for the 2021 Valorant Champions.
 At the same time, he was pursuing a degree in law at Kazan Federal University.
 In 2022, because of the sanctions by Riot Games against Russian organizations due to the Russian invasion of Ukraine, Akhmetshin played independently as a part of the M3 Champions but did not qualify in any masters events and lost the Last Chance Qualifiers.
 Gambit released their entire roster in August, leading to him signing with Team Liquid in November.

 Akhmetshin was unable to attend part of the 2025 Valorant Champions Tour: Toronto Masters with Team Liquid due to visa issues.

 Personal life

 Akhmetshin is known for carrying a stuffed panda with him during matches.
-He named it after his girlfriend and has said it gives him a sense of confidence in competition.
+He named it after his wife and has said it gives him a sense of confidence in competition.